TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 Modules should be singletons, but `y` has now loaded twice.
 This will occur again when `x` resolves the RDDs of its dependencies.
 Also, each time this occurs, the entire dependency tree of `y` (which may be quite large) is reloaded.

 Solution: For backwards compatibility's sake, we can't change how users specify dependencies.
 However, we can change how internals of SMV access a module's dependencies.
-We will differentiate between `requireDS()`, which will remain a function defined by the user to specify a module's dependencies, and `requireDSRes`, the module's (fixed) canonical list of dependencies. `requireDSRes` would be set by a single call to `requireDS()`.
+We will differentiate between `requireDS()`, which will remain a function defined by the user to specify a module's dependencies, and `resolvedRequireDS`, the module's (fixed) canonical list of dependencies. `resolvedRequireDS` would be set by a single call to `requireDS()`.
 Thus we will neither instantiate new `SmvExtModule`s nor reload the external module when inspecting a module's dependencies.

 ### Problem 2